-Extradition is the legal process of bringing back “fugitives from justice” to the state in which they allegedly committed a crime.
+Extradition is the legal process of bringing back fugitives from justice to the state in which they allegedly committed a crime.
 Whether the fugitives are being sought for extradition into Colorado or extradition out of Colorado, a Governor’s warrant is issued for their arrest.
-And once fugitives get arrested, they are entitled to a hearing to contest extradition before being transferred out of state.
+Once the fugitive is apprehended, he or she is entitled to a hearing to contest extradition before being transferred out of state.

-Below, our Denver Colorado criminal defense lawyers discuss the following frequently asked questions about the extradition process:
+Below, our Denver Colorado criminal defense lawyers discuss the following frequently asked questions about the extradition process under Colorado law:

 - 1. What is extradition?